 Recovery provides one with the time and mental clarity to hustle.
 Want to go back to school?
 Want to pursue a dream job that never seemed realistic or accessible?
 Go for it!
 When one isn’t hemorrhaging time, money, and energy on the pursuit of drugs and alcohol, a deep well of resources becomes available for positive utilization.

-There is nothing quite like the hush on top of the Empire State Building at midnight or the grace of a giant sea turtle swimming in the wild.
-In recovery, one not only has the option to earn disposable income, but one is also not too hungover to hop out of bed and explore everything from the Everglades to the urban jungle.
+There is nothing quite like the hush on top of New Hampshire’s beautiful Mount Washington or the grace of a giant sea turtle swimming in the wild.
+In recovery, one not only has the option to earn disposable income, but one is also not too hungover to hop out of bed and explore everything from the White Mountains to the urban jungle.
 Worried about being bored at night?
 Round up a couple of friends and rent a property with a pool or a fire pit.
 If money is an issue, give camping a chance.
 Best of all, no memory is lost to a blackout or a drug induced haze.

 - A Family of Choice: